sonic-net/sonic-gnmi/doc/grpc_telemetry.md

 root@ASW:~# ./telemetry --help
 Usage of ./telemetry:
   -allow_no_client_auth
       When set, telemetry server will request but not require a client certificate.
   -alsologtostderr
       log to standard error as well as files
   -ca_crt string
       CA certificate for client certificate validation.
 Optional.
+  -insecure
+      Skip providing TLS cert and key, for testing only!
   -log_backtrace_at value
       when logging hits line file:N, emit a stack trace -log_dir string
       If non-empty, write log files in this directory -logtostderr
       log to standard error instead of files
   -port int
       port to listen on (default -1)
   -server_crt string
       TLS server certificate
   -server_key string
       TLS server private key
   -stderrthreshold value
       logs at or above this threshold go to stderr
   -v value
       log level for V logs
   -vmodule value
       comma-separated list of pattern=N settings for file-filtered logging
 ```

 ```
 root@ASW:~# ./telemetry --port 8080 --server_crt /etc/tls/publickey.cer --server_key /etc/tls/private.key --allow_no_client_auth --logtostderr
 ```